Tori Spelling’s Husband, Dean McDermott, Reveals Intimate Details About Their Sex Life

 Dean’s co-star, Adam, agreed cannabis-infused lube does wonders in the bedroom.
 He, however, stated he prefers THC lubricant.

-The hosts proceeded to continue their conversation about marijuana by teasing their podcast guest, Real Housewives of Beverly Hills star, Denise Richards.
+The hosts proceeded to continue their conversation about marijuana by teasing their podcast guest, Real Housewives of Beverly Hills star Denise Richards.
 They suggested Denise’s Bravo co-stars, particularly Camille Grammer, could benefit from cannabis.

 “Give it to Camille, she needs to loosen up a little,” said Nicky.